TriplyDB/Documentation/blog/2023-06-iiif/index.md

   <figcaption>Figure 2 - Data model of the IIIF Presentation API.</figcaption>
 </figure>

 Notice that the data model of the IIIF Presentation API is somewhat complex (Figure 2).
 However, many parts of the standard are optional, and are specifically there to support inherently complex situations that do not always arise.
-For example, an object can be divided into multiple part, each with its own views ("Range" in Figure 2).
+For example, an object can be divided into multiple parts, each with its own views ("Range" in Figure 2).
 In this blog post we only cover the required parts.

-## What is a IIIF manifest?
+## Configuring a IIIF Manifest

-The core description of an object is the Manifest.
-This is exposes as a JSON structure that containing the elements of a IIIF object with basic metadata and structural information.
+The core description of a IIIF object is the Manifest.
+We construct the Manifest with SPARQL, and structure is with JSON-LD Frames.
 For demonstration purposes, we use the open [Iris dataset](https://triplydb.com/Triply/iris/).
-Notice that the same approach also works for private datasets.
+Notice that the same approach applies to any linked dataset, including non-open ones.

-We managed to create a valid Manifest file by writing a construct query, where we added all the required IIIF [resource types](https://iiif.io/api/presentation/3.0/#2-resource-type-overview), according to the data model in Figure 2.
-Notice that we skip some of the optional resource types in Figure 2, to create a minimal working example.

-## Configuration 1/2: SPARQL Construct
+### Configuration Step 1 out of 2: SPARQL Construct

 The SPARQL Construct query is the largest configuration component.
 You can see the full query [over here](https://triplydb.com/Triply/-/queries/iris-iiif-manifest/61).
 We will go through this query piece-by-piece, and explain how it works.